 XL → Inductive reactance

-The amount of Z depends on the factors such as magnetic permeability, electrical isolating elements and the frequency of AC.
-Similar to Ohm’s law in DC circuits, here it is given as:
+The amount of Z relies upon the elements, for example, attractive porousness, electrical separating components and the recurrence of AC.
+Like Ohm’s law in DC circuits, here it is given as:

 E → Voltage Drop (V)